deglerj/ytrss/README.md

   - If you're using Linux simply install ffmpeg through your package manager (e.g. apt-get install ffmpeg)
   - If you're using Windows download the latest version here: http://ffmpeg.zeranoe.com/builds/, extract it anywhere and add the "bin" directory to Windows' PATH variable
 3. Download ytrss-&lt;version&gt;.jar
-4. Run from command line using "java -jar ytrss-&lt;version&gt;.jar"
+4. Run from command line using "java -jar ytrss-&lt;version&gt;.jar".
+RasPi (and other low-end device) users might want to add "-Xmx32m" as a parameter, to reduce memory usage.
 5. Wait a few seconds for the console output to say "Running"
 6. Open the web-interface at http://localhost:8080
 7. Log in using the password "ytrss" and any user name.
-(You can change the password under "Settings")
+You can change the password later in the settings.
 8. Add a Youtube channel
-9. Wait a few minutes for the first videos to finish downloading and transcoding
+9. Wait a few minutes for the first videos to finish downloading and transcoding.
+Files are stored in the current user's home in ".ytrss".
-10. Open the channel page and subscribe to the RSS or Atom feed
+10. Open the channel page and subscribe to the RSS (recommended) or Atom feed